zsparal/api-documentation/source/reference/v2/balances-api/get-balance.rst

     Possible values:

     * ``active`` The balance is operational and ready to be used.
     * ``inactive`` In case the account is still being validated by our team or the balance has been blocked.
-Please `contact our support department <https://www.mollie.com/contact>`_ for more information.
+      `Contact our support department <https://www.mollie.com/contact>`_ for more information.

 .. parameter:: transferFrequency
     :type: string